secretstartups/handbook/workflow/index.html.md

 ## Product Development Timeline

-This section is for release 16.5 and prior.
-For release 16.6 and onwards please see the next section [Releases 16.6 and onwards - Product Development Timeline](#release-166-and-onwards---product-development-timeline).
+This section is for releases up to and including 16.5.
+For releases 16.6 and later, see [Releases 16.6 and later - Product Development Timeline](#release-166-and-later---product-development-timeline).
 {: .alert .alert-gitlab-orange}

 [![](gitlab-release-timelines.png)](https://gitlab.com/gitlab-org/gitlab-foss/-/snippets/1731455)